J3ffJessie/J3ffJessie/README.md

 <img align="center" src="https://github.com/J3ffJessie/J3ffJessie/blob/master/IMG_1022.jpeg" alt="Vinyl Records" width=200px height=200px/>
 </p>

 <p align="left"> My hobbies include Fountain Pens and Vinyl Records.
 I am absolutely in love with listening to music from Vinyl records.
 I think that the sound is so much better than digital MP3 file format.
 I also absolutely love writing with fountain pens.
 The feeling I get while writing with fountain pens is amazing.
-Jus the tactile feeling and the difference in writing with them brings me joy. </p>
+Just the tactile feeling and the difference in writing with them brings me joy. </p>

 <p align="center">